wentbackward/music-theory/basic-theory.md

 </tbody>
 </table>

-&#x2013; from the Minor scale include 1, b3, 4, 5, b7 or exclude the 2nd and flat 6th
+From the Minor scale include 1, &flat;3, 4, 5, &flat;7 or exclude the 2nd and &flat;6th

 <table border="0" cellspacing="0" cellpadding="6" rules="all" frame="none">